Coronavirus Disease (COVID-19)

 March 23, 2020

-During this nationwide public health emergency, covered health care providers subject to the HIPAA Rules may seek to communicate with patients, and provide telehealth services, through remote communications technologies.
+In this Notification of Enforcement Discretion for telehealth remote communications during the COVID-19 nationwide public health emergency, during this nationwide public health emergency, covered health care providers subject to the HIPAA Rules may seek to communicate with patients, and provide telehealth services, through remote communications technologies.
 Some of these technologies, and the manner in which they are used by HIPAA covered health care providers, may not fully comply with the requirements of the HIPAA Rules.

-General Disaster Recovery Flexibilities ACF-IM-HS-19-01
+General Disaster Recovery Flexibilities

 March 6, 2020

-Closure of centers in areas heavily impacted by COVID-19 is an important element of containing and limiting its spread.
+In this General Disaster Recovery Flexibilities ACF-IM-HS-19-01, closure of centers in areas heavily impacted by COVID-19 is an important element of containing and limiting its spread.
 In recognition of the unique circumstances associated with COVID-19, OHS is directing programs to continue to pay wages and provide benefits for staff unable to report to work during center closures necessary to address COVID-19.
 During center closures, employees should continue to engage families and to deliver services to the extent possible, remotely.
 This flexibility remains in effect through April 30, 2020 unless further extended by OHS.

-Center for Medicaid Services
+Center for Medicaid Services (CMS)

-This 34-page document answers questions about Medicaid and CHIP ranging from emergency preparedness to flexibilities in eligibility and enrollment, benefits, cost-sharing, managed care and health information exchange.
+On January 6, 2021, CMS issued this COVID-19 Frequently Asked Questions (FAQs) for State Medicaid and Children's Health Insurance Program (CHIP) Agencies.
+Answers range from emergency preparedness to flexibilities in eligibility and enrollment, benefits, cost-sharing, managed care and health information exchange.

 Centers for Disease Control and Prevention (CDC)